DeepRank/pdbprep/README.md

 `echo "export PATH=\$PATH:`pwd`" >> .bashrc`

 Source `.bashrc` after.
-- Note that this step must always be done (in the correct path), each time you restart the terminal
+- Note that this step must always be done (in the correct path), each time you restart the terminal.

 ## Update `*.py` shebang